Board membersSkip to navigation

 Baroness Tanni Grey-Thompson DBEBaroness Tanni Grey-Thompson of Eaglescliffe has competed in five Paralympic Games, winning 11 gold, four silver and one bronze medal.
 She has held 30 world records.
 She is Director of the London Marathon and Pro Vice-Chancellor of Staffordshire University as well as holding other prominent positions in sports bodies.
 In December 2012 she joined the Board of the London Legacy Development Corporation.
 She has been a member of the National Disability Council and Senior Deputy Chair of the UK Lottery Award Panel.
 She was made a Dame of the British Empire in 2005 and was appointed to the House of Lords as a cross-bench peer in March 2010.

-Michael Liebreich is CEO of Bloomberg New Energy Finance, a research company which he founded in 2004 and sold to Bloomberg LP in 2009.
+Michael Liebreich is Founder and Chairman of the Advisory Board of Bloomberg New Energy Finance, a research company which he founded in 2004 and sold to Bloomberg LP in 2009.
 He serves on various international bodies such as the Global Agenda Councils of the World Economic Forum and the UN Secretary-General's High-Level Group on Sustainable Energy for All.
 He has an MA in engineering from Cambridge, an MBA from Harvard Business School, where he was a Harkness Fellow, and is a Visiting Professor at Imperial College.
 He is Chairman of St Mark's Hospital Foundation and in 1992 was a member of the British Olympic Ski Team.

 Eva LindholmEva Lindholm has over 25 years of experience in the financial services industry through various roles at JPMorgan, including Vice Chairman of JPMorgan Global Corporate bank, as well as extensive experience in the coverage of Public Sector institutions in Europe and the emerging markets.
 Eva currently holds a senior role at UBS Wealth Management Europe.
 Eva is active in recruiting and retaining female talent in the financial services industry, as well as various diversity related initiatives.
 She has been on the TfL Board since 2006, and is a native of Finland.